Pedro Almodóvar: 2004–2016: Established director

-Volver (2006), a mixture of comedy, family drama and ghost story, is set in part in La Mancha (the director's native region) and follows the story of three generations of women in the same family who survive wind, fire, and even death.
+Volver (2006), a mixture of comedy, family drama and ghost story, is set in part in La Mancha (the director's native region).
+It follows the story of three generations of women in the same family who survive wind, fire, and even death.
 The film is an ode to female resilience, where men are literally disposable.
-Volver stars Penélope Cruz, Lola Dueñas, Blanca Portillo, Yohana Cobo and Chus Lampreave in addition to reunited the director with Carmen Maura, who had appeared in several of his early films.
+Volver stars Penélope Cruz, Lola Dueñas, Blanca Portillo, Yohana Cobo and Chus Lampreave, in addition to reuniting the director with Carmen Maura, who had appeared in several of his early films.

-The film was very personal to Almodóvar as he used elements of his own childhood to shape parts of the story.
+The film was very personal to Almodóvar as he drew from his own childhood to shape parts of the story.
 Many of the characters in the film were variations of people he knew from his small town.
 Using a colorful backdrop, the film tackled many complex themes such as sexual abuse, grief, secrets and death.
 The storyline of Volver appears as both a novel and movie script in Almodóvar's earlier film The Flower of My Secret.
 Many of Almodóvar's stylistic hallmarks are present: the stand-alone song (a rendition of the Argentinian tango song "Volver"), references to reality TV, and an homage to classic film (in this case Luchino Visconti's Bellissima).

 Volver received a rapturous reception when it played at the 2006 Cannes Film Festival, where Almodóvar won the Best Screenplay prize while the entire female ensemble won the Best Actress prize.
 Penélope Cruz also received an Academy Award nomination for Best Actress, making her the first Spanish woman ever to be nominated in that category.
 Volver went on to earn several critical accolades and earned more than £85 million internationally, becoming Almodóvar's highest-grossing film worldwide.